 Elevation: 11,332 ft

-Climbing and access information for this peak is found on Pages 285 and 286 of the book.
+Climbing and access information for this peak is on Pages 285-286 of the book.
 Please note that this peak is erroneously named Triple Peak in the book.
-My bad.
 Access to Lower Cedar Creek and travel up the drainage has significantly changed since the book was published.
 Thanks to Livingston Douglas, we now have updated, detailed access information and a more detailed route description for this impressive peak.
 Kieran Balazs climbed the peak from Upper Wet Creek.
 The detailed trip report for his Class 2 route is linked below.
 Updated September 2021

 (1) Updated access information and Southwest Ridge/South Ridge by Livingston Douglas